Outdoor Research Coze Down Parka Review

 Warmth

-Even when you're sitting down, the jacket fully covers the back of your legs and your thighs.
+Even when you're sitting down, the Coze fully covers the back of your legs and thighs.
 Since you compress the down when you sit on it, it doesn't do much to insulate you from, say, cold metal bleachers.
 But it is like sitting with a down blanket draped over you.

-This jacket aims to offer the same functionality by extending the down hood beyond the tip of your nose.
+The greatest thing about that hood is that it is cavernous.
+Many winter jackets include a faux fur ruff that circles the hood.
+They typically extend past your face and do a magnificent job blocking bitter winds or the frosty bite of snow or sleet.
+This jacket aims to offer the same functionality by extending what Outdoor Research calls a baffle ruff beyond the tip of your nose.
 It's not as effective at catching snowflakes, but it certainly shelters you from all but head-on wind.
 Drawstrings let you snug it down as much as you'd like, and it is large enough to wear a beanie underneath.

 Weather Resistance

 Outdoor Research calls this jacket water and wind-resistant, and the customer service rep we contacted told us that it does have a durable water-repellant (DWR) coating its nylon shell.
-When we took it out into the field, we were impressed.
-It isn't the highest scorer, but it's better than other down parkas in this review.

 The Coze also impressed us in the wind.
 We tested it alongside several other jackets on a North Atlantic beach when 25-knot winds were kicking up whitecaps.
 We felt nothing through the length of the coat or the zippers.
 It's a fortress.
 We actually got too hot.